algolia/generative-relevance/README.md

 4. **🔀 Sortable Attributes** - Attributes for sorting results

 Each suggestion includes the recommended attributes and optional detailed reasoning (with `--verbose` flag).

+## Model Selection

+The CLI supports multiple Claude models with different capabilities:

+- **`claude-3-5-haiku-latest`** (default): Fastest and most cost-effective, good for quick analysis
+- **`claude-3-5-sonnet-latest`**: Balanced performance and quality, recommended for most use cases
+- **`claude-3-opus-latest`**: Highest quality analysis, best for complex datasets or critical applications

+Choose based on your needs:
+- Use **Haiku** for rapid prototyping and development
+- Use **Sonnet** for production analysis and detailed insights
+- Use **Opus** for complex datasets requiring nuanced understanding

 ## Commands